MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 .. py:function:: apsimNGpy.core.config.set_apsim_bin_path(path: Union[str, pathlib.Path], raise_errors: bool = True, verbose: bool = False) -> bool

-   Validate and persist the APSIM binary folder path.
+   Validate and write the bin path to the config file, where it is accessed by ``get_apsim_bin_path``.

+   Parameters
+   ___________
+   path : Union[str, Path]
        The provided `path` should point to (or contain) the APSIM `bin` directory that includes the required binaries:
          - Windows: Models.dll AND Models.exe
          - macOS/Linux: Models.dll AND Models (unix executable)
        If `path` is a parent directory, the function will search recursively to locate a matching `bin` directory.
 The first match is used.

+   raise_errors : bool, default is True
+       Whether to raise an error in case of errors. for testing purposes only

+   verbose: bool
+      whether to print messages to the console or not

    Returns
    -------